If your Apex Legends connection on the PC, PS4 or Xbox One is affected by lag, then what we have for you is, quite simply, a game changer.

 There is nothing worse than playing a game, especially a shooting game, and being affected by lag.
-All gamers have been affected by it at some point and have no doubt been on the receiving end of deaths because of it.
+All gamers have been affected by the issue at some point and have no doubt been on the receiving end of deaths because of it.

-Fortunately, this simple server trick may alleviate the bulk of these issues.
+Fortunately, this simple server trick may alleviate the bulk of these issues within Apex Legends, even though it might take a little bit of effort to get things set up.

 This will bring up all the available datacenters.
-The list will show the datacenter's location, ping and packet loss as a percentage.
+The list will show the locations, ping and packet loss as a percentage - which will help you determine which datacentre is the best for you in a bid to avoid lag.

 For those who don't know what these mean, they basically refer to response time.
 For example, a ping of 109ms means that there is a 109 milli-second lag.

 Consequently, it is best to select the datacenter with the lowest ping and packet loss.
-Invariably, this will be your closest in terms of location.
+Invariably, this should be your closest in terms of location but it can change.

 For PC, wait for 60 seconds upon startup and then hit escape and cancel.
 The datacenters should be at the bottom.